 - Find “Show advanced settings” at the bottom of the page.
 Tick the box by “Send a Do Not Track.”

 - Also, consider installing opt-out, site-specific cookies on your computer.
 Google calls this “Protect My Choices.”
-To do this, you install an extension that is found in the Chrome Webstore.
+To do this, you install an extension found in the Chrome Webstore.
 This extension doesn’t stop online retailers from collecting information about you but does stop them from showing you ads based upon that information.

 - Once you’ve installed the extension, you’ll receive a confirmation screen.